 Once you get your Compostela, the certificate is really nice and a fantastic memento.

 What are the Pros and cons of staying at Albergues?

-The Albergues along el Camino de Santiago come in all shapes and sizes, some large with over 50 beds and some small ones with just a few rooms and beds.
+The Albergues on el Camino de Santiago come in all shapes and sizes, some large with over 50 beds and some small ones with just a few rooms and beds.